TUW-VieVS/VLBI_OPT/README.md

 ## Usage
 The OPT-files are provided in two different directories: VIENNA_NGS and VIENNA_VGOSDB.
 The splitting is due to the historical evolution of the data format, but the format of the OPT-files is the same.
 VIENNA_NGS covers mainly, but not exclusively the first part of the observation history 1979-2000 and VIENNA_VGOSDB covers mainly, but not exclusively the later part from 2001-present.
 If you think you discovered an error in an OPT-file, please inform Sigrid Böhm.

+## Branches
+This is the master branch of the VLBI_OPT repository.
+It is regularly updated with new OPT-files and also subject to changes.
+The branch VIE2022b is a part of the master branch, with the contained files frozen at the status of the analysis done for the reference publication Krásná et al. (2023).